-My specialty is editing and consulting on board game rulebooks and components, rpg materials, and publicity pieces related to both.
+My specialty is editing and consulting on board game rulebooks and components, role-playing game materials, and publicity pieces related to both.
 Your friends and fans may be good at catching some things, but a paid, experienced editor will catch more and pay attention to every last detail.
 By hiring someone to look through your game with completely fresh eyes, you can simulate a new player cracking open your game for the first time.
 Does that rule make sense?
 Does this one really just need a picture to convey the meaning as clearly as possible, or can that picture be removed to allow for more space on the page?
 What about those obnoxious English grammar rules?

-When I edit a board game rulebook, I look not only at grammar and spelling but also at clarity, consistency, and general logic.
+When I edit something, I look not only at grammar and spelling but also at clarity, consistency, and general logic.
 I leave notes, ask questions, and correct errors.
 When I find something that doesn't make sense, I'll let you know with a comment communicating what I assume it means and a recommendation on a clearer way to state it.
 If I've technically completed a project for you but you realize there are a few things you have questions about, reach out to me and I'll be more than happy to help out on those few extra things.

 I also do my best to ensure a quick turnaround rate.
 I'm a stay-at-home mom and teach private music lessons, so I generally have a flexible schedule and can often return short projects within 48 hours.
 I don't guarantee that (unless we discuss it ahead of time!), but I strive to return projects as quickly as possible.